 Reliance Foundry manufactures its products to the highest design standards to ensure their durability.
 Reliance’s bollards are finished with long-lasting Proper care and maintenance are required to maintain the finish and ensure a full service life.

-*Concrete insert manufacturers such as www.ucanfast.com recommend a concrete depth of at least 6"↩ **Concrete insert manufacturers such as www.ucanfast.com recommend a radius of 9"↩ ***The manufacturer recommends tightening the threaded rod to a depth of approximately 1" into the concrete insert↩
+*Concrete insert manufacturers such as www.ucanfast.com recommend a concrete depth of at least 6"↩ **Concrete insert manufacturers such as www.ucanfast.com recommend an anchor spacing of 7-1/2", and a minimum edge distance of 9" for 100% performance↩ ***The manufacturer recommends tightening the threaded rod to a depth of approximately 1" into the concrete insert↩

 Unit 207, 6450-148th Street